 Old School: An old-school concept is that you are what you EAT.

 New School: The new school concept is that you are what you ABSORB.
 Nutrition only works if your body can break it down and absorb it to use it.
-This requires a healthy digestive tract and systems functioning efficiently, which will not only get the good stuff in but process the bad stuff out.
+This requires a healthy digestive tract and systems functioning efficiently, which will not only get the good stuff in but also process the bad stuff out.

 Avoid foods produced in harmful ways.